Click on a question to learn more about Michelle Oucharek-Deo!

 What is next for you and your writing career?

-At present I am working on the second book in the Peach Tree series: Barefoot in the Dirt and plan to publish mid-year 2019.
+At present I am working on the second book in the Peach Tree series: Barefoot in the Dirt and plan to September 2020.
 And yes, for those curious readers, there will be a third and final book in the series.
 Publication date TBA.

 I am also finishing up a children’s book that will leave kids laughing and their parents shaking their heads, thankful that Henry figured out a plan how to save his mom from the Laundry Dragon.